mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Gidekisian government is based on a high degree of specialization with each of its widespread oceanic provinces focused on a unique industry.
-The largest ‘continent’ in the Gide (the word used for the planet’s worldwide ocean) is Lemuria, which consists of a series of cities built on seamounts and floating grav platforms.
+The largest 'continent' in the Gide (the word used for the planet's worldwide ocean) is Lemuria, which consists of a series of cities built on seamounts and floating grav platforms.
 Lemuria is the primary processing center for the Gidekis fishing industry which, like most Gidekisian operations, is highly automated.
 Other continents are focused on the fishing operations themselves, aquaculture and deep-sea mining.
-The high technology at Gidekis’ disposal means that little labour is performed by human hands but instead done remotely using specialized robots.
+The high technology at Gidekis' disposal means that little labour is performed by human hands but instead done remotely using specialized robots.
 These robots are designed on Gidekis and manufactured on Gandar.

 Ch'naar

-Menderis’ operations have recently come under scrutiny by Aursisian authorities who have threatened to impose a subsector-wide embargo on trade with the Chanestin worlds.
+Menderis' operations have recently come under scrutiny by Aursisian authorities who have threatened to impose a subsector-wide embargo on trade with the Chanestin worlds.
 However, evidence suggests that Menderis has